 When you play a game, you're usually the hero!
 That means building a team, working with others, and overcoming obstacles to lead your group to victory.
 Games that give children control and encourage them to work together are like controlled tests of their leadership skills.
-Knowing how to work as a group, to take charge if necessary, and how to accomplish goals are great life skills for kids learning how to work with others in the classroom.
+Knowing how to work as a group, take charge if necessary, and accomplish goals are great life skills for kids learning how to work with others in the classroom.

 Making a Connection Through Gaming